pojntfx/adwaita-gtk-ubuntu-legacy/README.md

 ## Where is the shell theme?

 > Will be added soon.
 Until then, using the upstream Adwaita one with the Ubuntu typeface should be fine.
+> If you are using Communitheme and dash to dock, follow the instructions in ./addons/gnome-and-dash-to-dock.css to use a beta of it!

 ## What icon theme should be used?